cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## What is a platform

-A platform as implemented for cloud-native computing is a layer that provides common supporting capabilities and services for many applications and use cases.
+A platform is a layer that provides common supporting capabilities and services for many applications and use cases.
 Such a platform provides consistent user experiences for getting, using and managing its capabilities and services, including Web portals and pages, scenario-specific code templates, automatable APIs and command-line tools.

 According to Atlassian [[1]], "platform teams create capabilities that can be used by numerous stream-aligned teams with little overhead.... platform teams